-BUI 1: Fish Consumption Advisories

-- BUI 2: Degraded Fish and Wildlife Populations To be proposed for removal in 2022 - BUI 3: Fish Tumors and Other Deformities Removed in 2019 - BUI 4: Degradation of Benthos - BUI 5: Restrictions on Dredging - BUI 6: Excessive Loading of Sediment and Nutrients -Removed in 2020 - BUI 7: Beach Closings and Body Contact Restrictions - BUI 8: Degradation of Aesthetics Removed in 2014 - BUI 9: Loss of Fish and Wildlife Habitat
+- BUI 1: Fish Consumption Advisories - BUI 2: Degraded Fish and Wildlife Populations Submitted for removal in 2022 - BUI 3: Fish Tumors and Other Deformities Removed in 2019 - BUI 4: Degradation of Benthos - BUI 5: Restrictions on Dredging - BUI 6: Excessive Loading of Sediment and Nutrients -Removed in 2020 - BUI 7: Beach Closings and Body Contact Restrictions - BUI 8: Degradation of Aesthetics Removed in 2014 - BUI 9: Loss of Fish and Wildlife Habitat

 All of the management actions identified in this RAP are underway or complete.
-As of September 30, 2021, 47 of 80 the management actions are either complete or need no further action (59%).
-The remaining management actions that are in progress include: eleven remediation projects, eleven restoration projects, and eleven "other" projects that encompass studies, plans, data tracking, and data management.
-The SLRAOC state RAP implementing agencies have a current goal of completing all construction project management actions in 2024, to be followed by completion of the remaining non-construction management actions and delisting.
+As of September 30, 2022, 51 of 80 the management actions are either complete or need no further action (63.8%).
+The remaining management actions that are in progress include: ten remediation projects, eight restoration projects, and eleven "other" projects that encompass studies, plans, data tracking, and data management.
+The SLRAOC state RAP implementing agencies have a current goal of completing all construction project management actions in 2026, to be followed by completion of the remaining non-construction management actions and delisting.
 Table ES-1 describes the overall status of each BUI.